 LAW 440 Trademarks and Unfair Competition (2 or 3)

 Substantial Project: Students are required to complete a substantial project.
-This requirement may be satisfied by satisfactory completion of any one of the courses above marked with * and completion of any additional requirements set forth by the course professor for the project.
+This requirement may be met by satisfactory completion of any one of the courses marked as such above and completion of any additional requirements set forth by the course professor for the project.
 Students should notify the professor at the beginning of the semester of their desire to satisfy the project requirement by taking the course.